FreshVine/Documentation-Site/src/content/guide/modules/users.md

     *  If they do not yet exist in your Fresh Vine roster, you can add them from here - simply type their full name and click "*Create: their name*" then enter their email address.
 1. Select whether you are giving them access to the Leaders Site (specific access will be chosen by you below), or the Portal.
 1. If you are creating a Leader account, choose the access groups for this individual.
 This is your opportunity to make sure the right individuals are getting access to the right areas of your data.
 You're in charge of the permissions here.
 1. Once you click *Create User Account*, they will receive an email with a link.
-Clicking that link will let them choose a username, and password to use for Fresh Vine.
+Clicking that link will let them choose their password to use for Fresh Vine.
 It will also verify their email address.
 Their accounts will be pending until that process is completed.
 1.  *Tip*: You can create more than one User Account at a time - just click the *Add Another Person* button.
 This will allow you to give several individuals User Accounts at once.
 This can be particularly helpful when giving several group leaders access, for example.
 They will all have the same access to Fresh Vine, so why not do it all at once?
+1. The form the user will fill out to select their password & log in is the same form as for the Portal accounts.
+However, when they submit the form they will be logged into the Leaders site instead of the portal.

 ### Controlling User Access